 Families meet with the Director of the Learning Lab and the case manager to receive and review the report.

 Brock Learning Lab Steering Committee: Drs.
-Diane Collier, Xavier Fazio, Jennifer Rowsell, Debra Harwood, Kari-Lynn Winters, Mina Sedaghat Jou and Tiffany Gallagher; Paul Ferrara; Jessica Domanico; Randy Pruyn (NCDSB); Melanie Sendzik (DSBN).
+Diane Collier, Xavier Fazio, Jennifer Rowsell, Debra Harwood, Kari-Lynn Winters, Dane DiCesare, Tiffany Gallagher, and Paul Ferrara, Randy Pruyn (NCDSB), and Melanie Sendzik (DSBN)